 Initial inpatient services, 99221–99223

-Pulmonary doctors bill 99223 for 64% of their visits, cardiologists bill 99223 for 53% of their visits.
-Physicians who are designated as critical care/intensivists bill 63% of their initial inpatient visits as 99223s.
+Pulmonary doctors bill 99223 for 66% of their visits, cardiologists bill 99223 for 54% of their visits.
+Physicians who are designated as critical care/intensivists bill 62% of their initial inpatient visits as 99223s.
 Infectious disease physicians bill 51% of their initial inpatient services as 99223s.
 Interventional cardiologists bill 54% of their initial inpatient services as 99223s.
-In fact, their frequency of 99223s is the highest of any specialty.

 Initial hospital services require all three key components, a comprehensive history, comprehensive exam and high complexity MDM.
 If I were involved with a hospitalist group, I would certainly track this metric by physician and include high level E/M services in my audit plan for the year.